Dice Pay and Smile Pay

 Here’s how it works.
 Every month, each member evaluates another member selected randomly.
 But the evaluation should focus only on his/her strengths.

-This means they compliment their colleagues.
+This means they complement their colleagues.
 We call this system “Smile Pay” and they are shown on each member’s pay slip.

 Work-ready allowance: 0 yen